zabbix/zabbix/templates/db/mongodb/mongodb_cluster/README.md

 Note, depending on the number of DBs and collections this discovery operation may be expensive.
 Use filters with macroses {$MONGODB.LLD.FILTER.DB.MATCHES}, {$MONGODB.LLD.FILTER.DB.NOT_MATCHES}, {$MONGODB.LLD.FILTER.COLLECTION.MATCHES}, {$MONGODB.LLD.FILTER.COLLECTION.NOT_MATCHES}.

-All sharded Mongodb nodes (mongod) will be discovered with attached template "MongoDB node".
+All sharded Mongodb nodes (mongod) will be discovered with attached template "Template DB MongoDB node by Zabbix Agent 2".

 Test availability: `zabbix_get -s mongos.node -k 'mongodb.ping["{$MONGODB.CONNSTRING}","{$MONGODB.USER}","{$MONGODB.PASSWORD}"]"`